K1DBO/slice-master-6000/README.md

 Slice Master 6000 supports three different kinds of spot data sources.
 The programs that Slice Master 6000 knows how to manage and can produce spot data are one kind.
-Telnet clusters are the second, and specialized adapter to third party logging programs are the third.
+Telnet clusters are the second, and specialized adapters to third party logging programs are the third.

 Internally launched programs have their own settings to control which spots are sent to the aggregation server.
 For telnet clusters, enter